flowerbug/ngfp/README.md

   - new code or artwork will be licensed under Apache-2.0
     - attribution will be to "Name" <email@address>

-  - to make spacing consistent use:
+# To Make Spacing Consistent

+  Use the following commands before submitting pull requests or patches.

-      to see what the changes would look like:
+  To see what the changes would look like

 ```shell